top of page

 Airport & Aviation Strategies?

-regions.
+Airport and aviation industries are up in the political agendas in many regions.
 Airports are critical enablers of national and international connectivity and major gateways to business and leisure visitors.
-In addition, airports and their surroundings often cluster business, R&D, and training
+In addition, airports and their surroundings often cluster business, R&D, and training activities in a variety of aviation-related fields.

-urge governments to produce policies and projects and take full advantage of the region’s strengths in these fields, seek and exploit opportunities and address shortcomings.
+Not surprisingly, citizens, industry groups, and the broad business community urge governments to produce policies and projects and take full advantage of the region’s strengths in these fields, seek and exploit opportunities and address shortcomings.

-In a lot of cases, regional authorities and airports follow a different logic, have different priorities, and do not have a deep knowledge of each other ecosystem, besides that they are respondents to different stakeholders.
+In a lot of cases, regional authorities and airports follow different logic, have different priorities, and do not have a deep knowledge of each other ecosystem, besides that they are respondents to different stakeholders.
 This is a challenge to constructive dialogue when both sides seem to speak different languages.

 Roles of regional governments